 Buy a 3D printer for Less Money

-If budget is an issue for you, don’t let it hold you back, as there are still a couple of ways you can meet your needs & buy a great 3D printer.
+If budget is an issue for you, there are still a couple of ways you can meet your needs & buy a great 3D printer.
 For instance, you can always opt to buy a second-hand 3D printer, which of course will have been used, so you’ll have to take that into consideration, but will still cost you significantly lesser than buying one in mint condition.

 Buy a 3D Printer on Kickstarter